Categories

 The real genius of the COSO GenAI framework is that it takes AI out of the abstract and puts it where it belongs: inside the machinery of governance.
 It turns the conversation from “Do we have an AI policy?” to “Do we have effective internal control over AI use?”
 That is a far better question.

 For compliance officers, the action items are clear.
 Inventory your GenAI use cases.
 Classify them by capability.
 Identify owners.
 Assess risk dynamically.
 Put human review where the stakes justify it.
-Govern prompts and configurations like controlled assets.
+Govern prompts and configurations, such as controlled assets.
 Monitor continuously.
 And do not let your AI strategy outrun your control environment.

 Because in the end, the organizations that benefit most from GenAI will not be the ones that moved fastest with the fewest guardrails.
-They will be the ones that figured out how to innovate with discipline.
+They will be the ones who figured out how to innovate with discipline.
 That is not bureaucracy.
-That is competitive advantage.
+That is a competitive advantage.